IT-342-NJIT/IT-342-Project/Home.md

 - Allows new users to create an account
 - Asks to create a username and password, collects email and phone number
 - Before sending to the backend, it validates password strength
+- Account info is stored in cognito and also in DynamoDB

 .verify.html
 - Verifies that the user has access to the email that they signed up with